HackBinghamton/hackbu-data-persistence/using-files.md

 One of those ways is in the very code snippet that we're observing!

-In line `b`, we store all of the lines of `file` in a list.
-The way shown in this code snippet is a very simple way of doing this, and there are ways of doing the same exact thing.
+Lines `b` and `c` use a `for` loop to iterate (in other words to go thru) each line in the list that we stored and print each line.

-Lines `c` and `d` use a `for` loop to iterate (in other words to go thru) each line in the list that we stored and print each line.
+In line `d`, we close the file so that other functions can open and use it later.

 ### Writing to Files